Qualifying For A Mortgage: The Basics

 The Next Step

-If you feel you’re ready for a mortgage, the next step is to get a loan preapproval.
-Preapprovals tell you how much money you can get in a home loan and can help you begin shopping for your perfect property.
+If you feel you’re ready for a mortgage, the next step is to apply with a lender.
+This part of the process is often called preapproval.
+Applying will tell you how much money you can get in a home loan and can help you begin shopping for your perfect property.
 Create a plan of action and put it into place today if you think you need more time to improve your finances before you apply.

 The Bottom Line